stahta01/wxCode_components/webupdate/ReadMe.txt

  Description:
  A complete, open source, cross-platform update solution for any type of application.
- Provides a easily-integrable, small application which connects to a web server and shows the updated packages to the user (support multiple packages) and let him download and install them.
+ Provides a easily-integrable, small application which connects to a web server and shows the updated packages to the user (supports multiple packages) and let him download and install them.
+ Reliable downloads are granted using MD5 checksums.
+Local updates (e.g. updates to be taken from a CD-ROM or any other device) are supported, too.
  The program is highly configurable using XML and XRC files.
  For a complete list of the features of WebUpdate, look at the WebUpdate docs.